 Innovation Park Medway will become a hub for specialist high GVA businesses, which will significantly strengthen the local economy.
-In addition the presence of these businesses within the North Kent Enterprise Zone will generate a significant level of business rates which will allow for further investment in the site, leading to the creation of further jobs.
+The presence of these businesses within the North Kent Enterprise Zone will generate a significant level of business rates which will allow for further investment in the site, leading to the creation of further jobs.